morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/2-communicate-between-morph-and-ethereum.md

 The Gateway serves as the primary entry point for users to interact with the entire bridge system.
 While the core process of transferring assets across layers still relies on message transmission, we recommend using the Gateway approach for efficient cross-layer transactions.

 Catering to diverse cross-layer asset transfer needs, we have designed distinct Gateways such as the ETH Gateway, standard ERC20 Gateway, and others.

-Furthermore, we have implemented the Gateway Router to call on different Gateways based on the type of assets you have., This facilitates seamless interaction with the Gateway Router contract.
+Furthermore, we have implemented the Gateway Router to call on different Gateways based on the type of assets you have.
+This facilitates seamless interaction with the Gateway Router contract.